jbakse/Systems_Lab/content/lesson_plans/aug_30.md

 As a class, brainstorm sources of outside influence, urgency, or chance.
 These should be easily accessible, but unpredictable outside resources that can provide a dynamic input into your creative process.

 For example: *Newspaper Headlines*

+### Qualities of Productive Constraints
+*Class, 5 minutes*

+As a class, brainstorm qualities of productive constraints.

+For example: *Encourages Variety*

 ### Draft, Round 1
 *Individual, 5 minutes*